 Registered early years providers

-On-site EIF inspections of registered early years providers will begin from 4 May.
+On-site EIF inspections of registered early years providers began from 4 May.
 We will prioritise providers:

 - judged less than good at their last inspection (including those who received an interim visit in the autumn term)